January 16 & 17 at 7pm

 Co-Presented with Roulette

-Show run time: 4 hours including one intermission (audience can come in and out at will)
+Show run time: 4 hours including one intermission (audience is invited to leave and re-enter quietly as desired)

 Image by Mervyn O'Gorman, Thomas Bartscherer, and Dylan Mattingly